mskr/css/README.md

 - Changes to index.html from outside will update your CSS (two-way tooling)
 - Take the CSS with you, HTML not needed

+Can be implemented as "always-on" compiler in watch-mode with (LSP)[https://github.com/sublimelsp/LSP-css].

 Lifecycle, events and states (:hover etc).

 You have components and components pass down properties and emit events.